Misdiagnosis of Lung Cancer

 Lung Cancer Misdiagnosis

-Was a Doctor's Failure to Diagnose or Misdiagnosis of Lung Cancer the
+Was a Doctor's Failure to Diagnose or Misdiagnosis of Lung Cancer the Result of Negligence?

 When a doctor is diagnosing a patient, they are legally obligated to use